 One of the great things about electric bikes is that riding in different terrains, such as in sand, can be much easier than if you’re riding a standard bike.
 However, there are basic tire and maintenance requirements for riding in the sand.

-You can ride your e-bike in the sand if your bike has the right tires and you know how to take care of your bike, especially the electric components.
-You’ll need wide tires that grip the loose ground and good-sized fenders that keep the sand from flying up.
+You can ride your e-bike in the sand if it has the right tires and you know how to take care of it properly, especially the electric components.
+Your bike needs wide tires that grip the loose ground and long, wide fenders that keep the sand from flying up.

 What to Consider Before Riding Your Electric Bike in the Sand